Skip to Main Content

 Research Coding Club GitHub avatar

 Research Coding Club is an informal discussion group for anyone at York who works with research software.
-They maintain a Slack channel and mailing list, and run code clinics and seminars (see Google Calendar for dates).
+They maintain a Slack channelmailing list and GitHub repository, and run code clinics and seminars.

 Social Sciences